 Dog Behavior Capturing & Putting it on Cue

 Good news!
-There are so many different ways to teach a specific dog behavior.
+There are so many different ways to teach a specific dog a skill.
 Thankfully, with positive training, you can quickly and easily guide your dog to the final goal behavior, all without the use of force, fear or intimidation.

 The most common methods are luring, capturing and shaping and your choice of which method may depend on the dog you have in front of you.
 I’ve used all three methods when training tricks with my girl, Willow.